awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/specifying-scte-35-markers-using-esam-xml.md

 1. In the **Ad signaling** section, enable **Event signaling and messaging \(ESAM\)**\.

 1. For **Signal processing notification XML**, enter your ESAM signaling XML document as text\.
+For an example, see [Example ESAM XML Signal Processing Notification](example-esam-xml.md)\.

 1. Optionally, if you want to include information about your SCTE\-35 markers in your HLS manifests, for **Manifest confirm condition notification XML**, enter your ESAM manifest conditional XML document as text\.